johnwargo/johnwargo/README.md

 This is my personal GitHub account, anything I say or do here is my own, personal work.

-I'm currently a Principal Product Manager at [Oracle](https://oracle.com), Product Manager for the Oracle Database Service for Azure (ODSA).
+I'm currently a Principal Product Manager at [Oracle](https://oracle.com), Product Manager for the OCI Console.

 I love tinkering with IoT, building and writing about projects for Arduino, Particle Photon, Raspberry Pi, and more.